Mick Box: Personal life

-Mick Box blamed the COVID-19 pandemic for preventing a 50th Anniversary Celebration, but was planning on a 52 year Celebration.
+According to Box, the COVID-19 pandemic prevented a 50th Anniversary Celebration, but he said that he was planning on a 52 year Celebration.
 He said he felt strange being in quarantine, because he was accustomed to being "on the road," and interacting with fans at concerts.
-He has used the time to compose songs and he produced some videos for the Lockdown Diaries.
+He used the time to compose songs and produced some videos for the Lockdown Diaries.